bergstrat/erpnext_vagrant/blog/blog2.md

 I logged in under the username `Administrator` and the password I had entered when I ran `bench new-site site1.local`.
 I finished creating my profile and I was done.
 I was ready to start working on the development of ERPNext.
 I shut down vagrant and called it a day.

 When I went back into vagrant and ran `bench start` I landed on a slightly different "test" screen made for developers.
 I am not sure if it was me completing the profile creation process or if rerunning vagrant that was what made the change the landing screen, but that is neither here nor there.
+I updated my README file to include the new install instructions which I will submit a pull request for once I figure out how to submit a pull request containing only certain commits.

 The final, complete and seemingly correct installation instructions are: